whereisalidev/python_AI_projects/README.md

-## Following Steps should be followed to run this project successfully:
+## Following Steps should be followed to run Chatbot project successfully:

 **1) Install these libraries in terminal:**
 ```bash